justinjiajia/personalwiki/hadoop.md

 It will prompt you to create the password for the newly-added user (providing your personal information is optional).
 To facilitate our successive configuration, use **bigdata** as the password (IMPORTANT!!!)<sup><a href="#footnote1">1</a></sup>.

-Then, add the user into group *sudo* to allow root access with the following command
+Then, add the new user into group *sudo* to allow root access with the following command

 ```Shell
 $ sudo adduser hadoop sudo
 ```

-Now, switch to the new account:
+Now, switch to the new user account:

 ```Shell
 $ sudo su - hadoop